When was the last time you tracked how much money you spent on food each month? I bet you’ll be surprised at what you find.

-Right now they have a 14-day FREE trial happening if you want to try it out.
+Right now, they have a 14-day FREE trial so make sure to give it a try.

 13| Shop With Cash: The Best Grocery Store Hack That Saves Me The Most

-This is my personal favorite way to limit how much I spend at the grocery store and in everyday life.
+This is my favorite way to limit how much I spend at the grocery store and everyday life.

 Pretty simple right?
 Yea, it really is.